FOLahey/OpenRCT2/README.md

   - Windows: Click the x64 .exe option, unless you know you are on 32 bit Windows or ARM

 ## Server Info
+To play multiplayer, select the third option from the main menu.
+You can join someone else's server or start your own

+### My Server Info
+I am not currently running my server, but when I create a persistent game, I will update here.
+If you are interested to play together, hit me up on Discord (folahey).